1 (646)263-4834; 1 (914)592-4058

 With this program, we achieve the following:

-Engage the teens: Keep them busy with a field they will hopefully come to love which will help re-channel their focus and keep them off the streets and out of trouble.
+Engage the teens and young adults: Keep them busy with a field they will hopefully come to love which will help re-channel their focus and keep them off the streets and out of trouble.

-Empower them: Hand power over to them by equipping the teens with a lifelong skill with which they could potentially build a career.
+Empower them: Hand power over to them by equipping the participants with a lifelong skill with which they could potentially build a career.

-Give them a purpose: Helping the teens discover their creative abilities and the power they hold in their hands at the completion of this training will give them a purpose and potentially, help them become better versions of themselves and contributing members of society.
+Give them a purpose: Helping them discover their creative abilities and the power they hold in their hands at the completion of this training will give them a purpose and potentially, help them become better versions of themselves and contributing members of society.